GertjanKuindersma/awesome-transciphering/README.md

-# Alongside code for paper : "SoK: FHE-Friendly Symmetric Ciphers and Transciphering"
+# Alongside code for paper: "SoK: FHE-Friendly Symmetric Ciphers and Transciphering"

-Please see the [Wiki](\https://github.com/AntCPLab/awesome-transciphering/wiki) for more information.
+Please see the [Wiki](https://github.com/AntCPLab/awesome-transciphering/wiki) for more information.

 ## This source code consists of three parts.
 For each part, you should enter the respective subdirectory and run the code.